kkruecke/cplus-documentation/notes/observing-deduced-types.rst

 Observing Deduced Types
 =======================

-Scott Meyer's presentation `Type Deduction and Why You Care <https://www.youtube.com/watch?v=wQxj20X-tIU>`_ at **CPPCon 2014** (starting around minute 43) shows a technique for forcing the compiler to display the type it has deduced.
+Scott Meyer's presentation `Type Deduction and Why You Care <https://www.youtube.com/watch?v=wQxj20X-tIU>`_ at **CPPCon 2014** (starting around minute 43) shows a technique for forcing the compiler to display the type it has deduced either when 1.) a function template is instantiated or 2.) an auto variable is defined.
 The code, shown  below, results in two compile errors that display the deduced type of ``T`` and the deduced type of ``param``:

 .. code-block:: cpp